The TAP Dialogue Project

-The Center for Emergent Diplomacy (CED) is building a team of practitioners to co-create and implement a multi-year global project called the “Good Future Dialogue Program.”
-This is a “train-the-facilitator” program, which includes the development of a multidisciplinary curriculum in the form of a “Playbook” (or guidebook/manual), along with a series of online interactive webinars and in-person dialogues.
-The intent of the Good Future Dialogue Program is to train facilitators in The Adjacent Possible (TAP) methodology, directed towards leading community-based dialogues to help guide participants worried about how to survive and live on an altered planet due to rapidly advancing climate change.
-TAP is a new strategic dialogue and scenario building approach to problem-solving, based on principles derived from complex systems science.
+The Center for Emergent Diplomacy (CED) is building a team of practitioners to co-create and implement a multi-year global project called the adjacent possible "TAP" project.
+This is a “train-the-facilitator” program, which includes the development of a transdisciplinary curriculum in the form of a “Playbook” (or guidebook/manual), along with a series of online interactive webinars and in-person training.

 The project is directed toward leading community-based dialogues to help guide participants worried about how to survive and live on an altered planet due to rapidly advancing climate change.
 TAP offers a transformational dialogue process to shift individual and collective consciousness, based on principles borrowed from complex systems science and Indigenous ways of being in the world.

 The Center for Emergent Diplomacy has been testing a problem-solving TAP methodology that allows us to reach beyond the ideas we normally “think” of.
 We enter into a generative dialogue space where the “adjacent possible” solutions (also known as alternative possibilities) can be discovered.